anachary/zproxy/docs/ARCHITECTURE.md

 # ZProxy Architecture

-This document provides an overview of the ZProxy architecture.
+This document provides an overview of the ZProxy architecture, explaining the key components and how they interact.

 ## Overview

-The gateway is designed as a reverse proxy that routes incoming requests to upstream services based on configurable rules.
+ZProxy is designed as a high-performance reverse proxy that routes incoming requests to upstream services based on configurable rules.
 It supports multiple protocols (HTTP/1.1, HTTP/2, WebSocket) and provides middleware for common functionality like authentication, rate limiting, and caching.

 ## Components

 ### Core Components

-- **Gateway**: The main entry point that handles incoming connections and manages the lifecycle of the gateway.
+- **Server**: The main entry point that handles incoming connections and manages the lifecycle of the proxy.
 - **Router**: Matches incoming requests to routes and applies middleware.
 - **Protocol Handlers**: Detect and handle different protocols (HTTP/1.1, HTTP/2, WebSocket).
-- **Middleware**: Provides cross-cutting functionality like authentication, rate limiting, and caching.
-- **Configuration**: Manages gateway configuration from files or code.
+- **Configuration**: Manages proxy configuration from files or code.

 ### Protocol Handling

-The gateway supports multiple protocols:
+The proxy supports multiple protocols:

 1. **HTTP/1.1**: Standard HTTP protocol with support for all HTTP methods.
 2. **HTTP/2**: Modern HTTP protocol with multiplexing and header compression.